Fed shock decision not to taper QE was 'close call' - minutes

 They also worried it might be difficult to explain a cut to QE "in coming months absent clearly stronger data on the economy and a swift resolution of federal fiscal uncertainties," the minutes show.

-U.S. President Barack Obama on Wednesday nominated Fed Vice Chair Janet Yellen to succeed current Fed Chairman Ben Bernanke, in a move that investors welcomed because it suggests policy continuity.

-But the minutes underscored how deeply divided policymakers are, and may yet be if Yellen is confirmed by the Senate as expected and takes the seat at the head of the policy-setting table early next year.
-On Wednesday, she said it was important that Fed policymakers "vigorously debate, then unite" behind any given policy response.

-The minutes, in typical dry tones, spotlighted the vigour of the debate, if not the unity of the response.
+The minutes, in typical dry tones, underscored the difficulty of the decision.

 Some members pointed to mixed economic data, low inflation, and uncertainty over fiscal policy to back their preference "to await more evidence that their expectation of continuing improvement would be realized" before proceeding with a reduction in bond purchases.